-Panhellenic Council has five executive officer positions:
+Panhellenic Council has six executive officer positions:

 Drury seeks to encourage serious moral thinking by its students and to provide an atmosphere of freedom in which moral autonomy can be developed.
 Students and student organizations are expected to observe minimum standards of conduct designated to ensure maximum freedom for all.
 They are subject to discipline if one or more of the Drury University policies, guidelines, or codes of conduct are violated.